KeyWeeUsr/the-book-of-v/source/installation.rst

     # or
     git clone git@github.com:vlang/v

 Then proceed to building the Docker image locally.
+During the building process one of the instructions is ``make`` which compiles V in that Docker image.
 Once it's built, create a container and enter it:

 .. code:: shell